TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Datetime/Index.rst

     A developer does not need to define this field in an extension's :file:`ext_tables.sql` file.

-..  versionchanged:: 13.0
-    The database type has changed from :sql:`int signed` to :sql:`bigint signed` when the field is auto-generated (with the exception of the columns :sql:`tstamp`, :sql:`crdate`, :sql:`starttime`, :sql:`endtime` that
-    still use :sql:`int signed`).
-    This allows to store dates from some million years ago to far into the future.

 The TCA type :php:`datetime` should be used to input values representing a date time or datetime.